ourzora/zora-protocol/DEVELOPING.md

 In a future version, the when the version branch is merged into main, it can publish the new repos to github.

+Some active questions:

+* How do we ensure the contract version matches the package version?
+Or does it need to match?
+Sometimes there is a js package update without a smart contract update.

 Future ideas:

-Allow deployment to happen via github actions:
+* Allow deployment to happen via github actions:
-Deployments can be added to changesets through some command.
+* Deployments can be added to changesets through some command.
 If a changeset is pushed to main and a deployment is detected in it, a deployment task is added to the PR that's created.
 When that PR is merged, the deployment happens, and a new package is built and publised to npm with the new versions.